okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/apps/index.md

 ###### Identity Store ID

-See [OAS3 PR Preview - identityStoreId](https://preview.redoc.ly/oktadev/vy_OKTA-715114_openidconnect/openapi/okta-management/management/tag/Application/#tag/Application/operation/createApplication!path=4/settings/identityStoreId&t=request) in the new [Okta API reference portal](https://developer.okta.com/docs/api/).
+See [identityStoreId](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/Application/#tag/Application/operation/createApplication!path=4/settings/identityStoreId&t=request) in the new [Okta API reference portal](https://developer.okta.com/docs/api/).

 <!--
 You can set an additional `identityStoreId` string parameter within the `settings` object if your application supports an identity store.
 The `identityStoreId` value must be a valid identity store application `id`.
 This identity store application must be created in the same org as your application.